fieldtrip/website/getting_started/limo.md

     end
     cd(['derivatives/t_test_' my_con])

-Finally, we run the second level analysis specifying the desired statistical test, the desired number of bootstrap repetitions, and specifying whether a threshold free cluster enhancement (TFCE, [Pernel *et al.*, 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4510917/)) has to be computed.
+Finally, we run the second level analysis specifying the desired statistical test, the desired number of bootstrap repetitions, and specifying whether a threshold free cluster enhancement (TFCE, [Pernet *et al.*, 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4510917/)) has to be computed.
 Another parallel computing pipeline will start which will not take much time.

     stat_test = 'one sample t-test';  % desired statistical test
     nboot = 1000;                     % number of boostrap repetition